kosctelecom/horus/README.md

 - related snmp metrics can be grouped as measures
 - profiles can be defined to group a list of measures specific to a type of device

 Horus is currently used at [Kosc Telecom](https://www.kosc-telecom.fr/en/home/) to poll 2K+ various devices (switches, routers, DSLAM, OLT) every 5 minutes, with up to 27K metrics per device.
+The polling is dispatched over 4 agents collecting each about 650K metrics, using 2.5GB max memory and 2 cpu cores.

 ## Architecture overview